big city

 Is It Difficult to Learn How to Walk with a Prosthetic Leg?

 You might be wondering if you can walk normally with a prosthetic leg.
-Be patient with yourself as you’re learning how to walk with a prosthetic leg as you will undoubtedly hit some common road bumps along the way.
+Be patient with yourself as you’re learning and you will undoubtedly hit some common road bumps along the way.
 Even after you’ve put the work into the rehabilitation process, you could run into challenges such as:

 • Hyperhidrosis (excessive sweating) that can potentially impact how the prosthesis fits your body as well as potential skin issues.